Key changes

 No guidance.

-Must be held within 6 months of the society’s balance date.
+Must be held no later than 6 months after the society’s balance date.

 Financial statements filed with Registrar